gianantoniopini/vite-vue-js-shaka-player/README.md

 ## Features

-You can:

-- Enter the URL of a video manifest and get it loaded in the video player
-- Play the video
+You can select from a list of 6 videos and watch the chosen video.

+All videos' files and images used in this project are sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).

 ## Prerequisites